embassy-rs/stm32-data/README.md

 - For each version, pick the "best" YAML (the one that has less enums/docs missing), place them in `data/registers/lpuart_vX.yaml`
 - Cleanup the register yamls (see below).
 - Minimize the diff between each pair of versions.
 For example between `lpuart_v1.yaml` and `lpuart_v2.yaml`.
 If one is missing enums or descriptions, copy it from another.
-- Make sure the block
+- Make sure the block has the correct name. e.g. `LPUART`, not `LPUART1`.
 - Add entries to [`perimap`](https://github.com/embassy-rs/stm32-data/blob/main/stm32-data-gen/src/perimap.rs), see below.
 - Regen, then:
   - Check `data/chips/*.yaml` has the right `block: lpuart_vX/LPUART` fields.